arangodb-helper/arangodb/README.md

 `image` is the name of a Docker image to run instead of the normal executable.
 For each started instance a Docker container is launched.
 Usually one would use the Docker image `arangodb/arangodb`.

+* `--dockerContainer containerName`

+`containerName` is the name of a Docker container that is used to run the executable.
+This argument is required when running the executable in docker.

 Esoteric options
 ----------------